cabooster/DeepCAD-RT/README.md

 ### Jupyter notebook

 We provide simple and user-friendly Jupyter notebooks to implement DeepCAD-RT.
 They are in the `DeepCAD_RT_pytorch/notebooks` folder.
-Before you launch the notebooks, please configure the `deepcadrt` environment following the instruction in [Environment configuration](#environment-configuration) .
-And then, you can try out the notebooks by the following commands:
+Before you launch the notebooks, please configure an environment following the instruction in [Environment configuration](#environment-configuration) .
+And then, you can launch the notebooks through the following commands:

 ```
 $ conda activate deepcadrt